Forming A

 The Cambridge Christian Study Centre is open at the Round Church during term.

-At our Spring 2021 conference, Dr Chris Watkin’s presentation challenged each of us to follow his example as a PhD student, setting aside a portion of each week to study Christian literature and theology relevant to our academic work.
+At one of our conferences, Dr Chris Watkin challenged each of us to set aside a portion of each week to study Christian literature and theology relevant to our academic work, as he himself had done as a student in Cambridge.

 The Study Centre catalyses this vision with study desks, dedicated reference library and with coffee and lunch discussion with Centre staff including two of our recent conference speakers, Andrew Fellows and Matt Lillicrap.